-The commission proposes to amend existing §115.173 to separate centrifugal and reciprocating compressor control requirements that were recommended in the 2016 EPA Oil and Natural Gas Industry CTG.
+The commission proposes to repeal existing §115.173 and simultaneously proposes new §115.173 to separate centrifugal and reciprocating compressor control requirements that were recommended in the 2016 EPA Oil and Natural Gas Industry CTG.
 The purpose of this proposed change is to organize the requirements in a format that makes them easier to identify and less likely to be misinterpreted.
 The commission proposes reformatting this rule for clarification and correction purposes and is not proposing any changes to the existing requirements that are not recommended by the CTG.
-Current rule text is included in the proposal in its original order after revised text and marked for deletion in a block covering the entire section.
 All existing control requirements specific to centrifugal compressors are proposed as new §115.173(a)(1) -(2).
 All existing control requirements specific to reciprocating compressor control device options and requirements are proposed as new §115.173(c)(1) - (5).